 The company, bowing to pressure to manufacture more of its products in the United States, is believed to have additional domestic locations under study.

 Foxconn is the commonly known trade name for Hon Hai Precision Industry, which is based in Taiwan and is the world’s largest contract electronics manufacturer.
 It’s customers include Apple, Cisco, Dell, Nokia and Sony.
 Foxconn Electronics currently has an operation in Harrisburg with 30 employees.

 Joseph Vranich of Spectrum Location Solutions helps companies find great locations in which to grow.
 Joe also is a keynote speaker on the challenges and benefits of business owners relocating out of high-tax, high-cost, over-regulated states.
-His recent focus has been on why commercial enterprises leave California.
 More information is available at Biography and Speaking Availability.